EDUCATE INSIGHT Grades 3-5

 - Scholarly Rigor –Putting forth mental effort to understand and master new material

-- Critical Thinking Skills:
+- Critical Thinking Skills and an OVERALL rating:

 - Inductive Reasoning – Critical thinking in ambiguous and uncertain contexts